ergoserv/handbook/guides/code_style.md

 We understand that no two projects are the same, each one a little different to the next.
 With that in mind, we recommend using these guides as starting point.
-They can be tweaked and moulded on a per project basis, but make sure everyone on the team is comfortable with any adjustments you make.
+They can be tweaked and molded on a per project basis, but make sure everyone on the team is comfortable with any adjustments you make.

 ## Linting